-The Scholarships department is part of Principal area 4.
-Managed by Ms Michaela Ring this area includes the three departments Scholarships, International Office and Weihenstephan Career Center.
+The Funding / Scholarships department is part of the organisational unit International Office, Funding and Career Service (IFC).
+Managed by Ms Michaela Ring this area includes the three departments Funding / Scholarships, International Office and Weihenstephan Career Service.
 In close cooperation we fund and coordinate the international activities at our University, are the first contact for all types of scholarships and support students during their transition from the university into work life.
 We act as intermediary to scholarship sponsors and organisations.

-The application round for the Germany Scholarship (awarded from 1 April 2020) started on 16 December 2019 and ends on 24 February 2020.
-Please see the "Neuigkeiten" section of the German web page for more information.
+The application round for the Germany Scholarship (awarded from 1 April 2021) starts in December 2020.

 The aim of the Germany scholarship programme is for Weihenstephan-Triesdorf University of Applied Sciences to support multi-talented students, who have produced or are expected to produce outstanding results in their course and career.
 Considering the applicant as a whole should also incorporate social elements, such as notable awards and successes, previous employment, extracurricular commitments such as volunteering, social engagement and involvement in politics or university politics, involvement in religious communities, associations and groups as well as notable personal and family circumstances.
 Other selection criteria can be found in the Weihenstephan-Triesdorf University of Applied Sciences guidelines for awarding Germany scholarships.

 The scholarship amount is €300 per month.
 50% of this comes from funds from private sponsors and 50% from funds provided by the Federal Ministry for Education and Research (BMBF).

 The length of the support is one year.
 If the maximum support period (i.e. the end of the standard period of study) hasn't been reached, the scholarship holder can apply again.